femitubosun/rpc-monorepo-template/packages/internal/router/README.md

 # @template/router

-A shared library package for your Project workspace.
+A shared library package for the Axon AI workspace.

 ## Installation